mastercomfig/mastercomfig/docs/customization/modules.md

 ### Low violence

+Default setting: **`lowviolence=off`** (all presets).

 * **`lowviolence=off`**: Normal gibs and blood
 * **`lowviolence=on`**: Turns on low violence mode.
 In TF2, this means birthday style gibs and blood.

 ### Props

-Controls the rendering of various small objects
+Controls the rendering of various small objects.

+Default setting: based on which preset you are currently using.

 * **`props=low`**: Disables client side props like bottles, disables foliage, low quality prop models and invisible railings
 * **`props=medium`**: Disables client side props, disables foliage, default quality prop models